Hanoi – the charming capital of Vietnam – is a city lost in time but quickly finding its queer feet.

 A stand-alone luxury spa near Hoan Kiem Lake with a wide range of traditional massages, facials and body treatments.
 The signature Bamboo Massage is a crowd favorite, but we can never say no to a hot stone massage…

 The top-rated spa in Hanoi with all the expected services.
 Absolute heaven and good value for money.
 Be sure to book in advance as they get swamped.
 A great way to spoil yourself after a long flight or before returning home.

 Had enough of gay cruising in Hanoi – either in the bars or elsewhere?

-- Spa Adam Hanoi – The first gay sauna to open in Hanoi around ten years ago, and things are badly in need of a refresh, and it’s very dark inside.
+The first gay sauna opened in Hanoi around ten years ago, and things are badly in need of a refresh, and it’s very dark inside.
 If you’re a clean freak, you might want to skip this one, but otherwise, there is plenty of cute guys and action here – especially in the dark room.
-There is also a dry sauna, steam bath, and jacuzzi – and Spa Adam Hanoi is very cheap at least.
-The busiest hours are 5 PM to 8 PM, but it’s a long drive to Vu Thanh Lane 29 where you need to search on the small street to find it as it has no sign.
+There is also a dry sauna, steam bath, and jacuzzi – and Spa Adam Hanoi is very cheap, at least.
+The busiest hours are 5 PM to 8 PM, but it’s a long drive to Vu Thanh Lane 29, where you need to search on the small street to find it as it has no sign.

-- Titan Sauna – Newer and more conveniently gay sauna located in the West Lake expat neighborhood of Yên Phụ just a short walk from the InterContinental Hanoi.
+A newer and more conveniently gay sauna is located in the West Lake ex-pat neighborhood of Yên Phụ, just a short walk from the InterContinental Hanoi.
 Titan sauna can still be dirty but has more modern facilities with a Himalayan rock salt steam room, lounge, private cabins, shower, sauna and dark room.
 Our favorite gay sauna in Hanoi by a long shot (but still not perfect by far).